dpereda/RecipeBook/readme.md

 I also use Nitrous.io for dev from my Work machine or from my tablet when I am on the train.
 I also sometimes work on a Linux machine

-Currently finished EP 22. on to ep 23
+Currently finished EP 23.
+I think i am dont for today,  only 3 episodes left